 Cheque writing is a simple yet essential skill that everyone should be familiar with.
 When we are writing a cheque to someone, we often neglect a few simple details that make it easy for the cheque to be cashed fraudulently.

-In order to pay the bill, make a payment, etc., we have to write it so many times.
+To pay the bill, make a payment, etc., we have to write it so many times.
 However, carelessness on the part of the person writing the cheque can easily lead to fraudulent activity or the cheque being rejected.

-In this day and age of mobile banking and internet banking, we no longer require cheque books to deposit or withdraw money.
+In this day and age of mobile banking and Internet banking, we no longer require chequebooks to deposit or withdraw money.

-In the event that you do need to use a chequebook, though, there may come a time when you are concerned about how to properly fill it out.
+If you do need to use a chequebook, though, there may come a time when you are concerned about how to properly fill it out.

-It’s possible that there’s anything incorrect with the check that we just filled out.
+There may be anything incorrect with the check that we just filled out.
 But you have nothing to worry about because the next article will teach you how to write a check.

 What are the details required to fill a Cheque leaf?